daniel44/udacity-data-engineering-capstone-project/README.md

 Athena - AWS serverless interactive query service.
 Used to execute Data Quality processes and explore the data created without the need of creating databases.

+###### Steps taken
+TODO
+Step 1: Scope the Project and Gather Data
+Step 2: Explore and Assess the Data
+Step 3: Define the Data Model
+Step 4: Run ETL to Model the Data
+Step 5: Complete Project Write Up

 Please refer to the screenshots below for the services used: